 Don’t overthink the scheduling part, it will only stress you out!
 Just think of it as needing to bring in enough vehicles to maintain your optimum WIP which is simply a result of how closely you can match your output with your input.
 Keep in mind that whenever your WIP count climbs above your “optimum” WIP number, your cycle time will suffer, and if your WIP count falls too far below optimum, it might further improve your cycle time, but it could also negatively affect your revenue goals if you run out of production ready work.
 You can also count WIP hours instead of WIP units/vehicles, but typically counting units will get the job done!
 Each day, if you keep an eye on sales vs. goal, and WIP count and make the necessary adjustments, you will be amazed how it will improve your collision repair business.

-Watch the free video training I did with Ron Kuehn at the Elite Body Shop Academy to learn more best scheduling practices!
+Watch this free 25-minute video training at the Elite Body Shop Academy to learn more best scheduling practices!

 If you would like more information please feel free to contact me at email@example.com